Goodgulf281/Unity-Formation-Movement2.0/README.md

 * Preset formation shapes (easily expanded with your own).
 * Changing formation on route.
 Includes a trigger class to change the formation.
-* Evasion if formation followers get stuck on terrain features The scripts are free to use, feel free to ask questions or make pull requests but don’t expect on the spot support.
+* Evasion if formation followers get stuck on terrain features The scripts are free to use (see the license), feel free to ask questions or make pull requests but don’t expect on the spot support.

 # Pre-requisites
 * If you want to make use of the Formation Animation Movement script (FormationAnimation.cs) then first download and import the Animation Controller into your project from: https://docs.unity3d.com/Manual/nav-CouplingAnimationAndNavigation.html